input-output-hk/cardano-ops/bench/README.md

     collects and processes the post-benchmarking cluster state, and ultimately provides the **benchmark results**.

-    It consists of: **log fetching**, **analysis** and **packaging**.
+    It consists of: **log fetching**, **analysis**, **validation** and **packaging**.

-13. **Benchmark results**, consist of the *logs* and results of their *analysis*.
+13. **Benchmark results**, consist of run *logs* and results of their *analysis*.

-### Benchmark operation
+### Benchmarking environment operation notes

-**WARNING 1**: it is strongly discouraged to edit the `cardano-ops` deployment checkout, as this severely impedes collaboration.
+**WARNING 1**: it is strongly discouraged to edit the `cardano-ops` deployment checkouts directly, as this severely impedes collaboration.

-It is, instead, advised to add on the developer's machine, a remote for the `cardano-ops` deployment checkout, and push to that.
+It is, instead, advised to add on the developer's machine, a `git` remote for the `cardano-ops` deployment checkout, and use `git` to push to that.
 Note, that even the branch currently checked out on the deployer can be pushed to – the checkout will be magically updated, provided there were no local changes.

 **WARNING 2**: it is strongly discouraged to operate the cluster outside of the permanent screen session on the `dev` deployer – this raises the